Interfacial friction dictates long-range force propagation in tissues: Results

-A propagation of the peak is found with $0<q<2$.
-Particularly, $\bar{u}_r$ grows with $r^{2-q}$ for $r<r_{peak}$ and decays with $1/r^q$ for $r>r_{peak}$ in space and a crossover from the growth to decay occurs near $r\sim r_{peak}$.
+A propagation of the peak is found with $0 < q < 2$.
+Particularly, $u_{r,2D}$ grows with $r^{2-q}$ for $r<r_{peak}$ and decays with $1/r^q$ for $r>r_{peak}$ in space and a crossover from the growth to decay occurs near $r\sim r_{peak}$.
 As seen in Eq.\ref{eq:solution2d}, the power of the decaying tail depends on the choice of $q$.
-Among them, for $q=1$, the tail power is $-1$, which indeed matches the result shown in Fig. \ref{fig:theory}(B) top.
-Therefore, through the comparison with the experimental observation [Fig. \ref{fig:peak}(D)], we fix $q$ to be $1$ in the following.
+Among them, for $q=1$, the tail power is $-1$, which indeed matches the result shown in the top panel of Fig. \ref{fig:theory}A. Therefore, through the comparison with the experimental observation (Fig. \ref{fig:peak}D), we fix $q$ to be $1$ in the following.

 The peak of displacement $u_r(r)$ locates at